Policy Handbook – Your single source of truth for remote and hybrid work

 What’s the difference between stereotyping, prejudice and hate speech and does it matter?

 Yes, it does matter.
-In the words of our Chief Human Rights Commissioner:
+In the words of Paul Hunt, one of NZ’s Chief Human Rights Commissioners:

 “It is a matter of life, death and human rights.
 Disrespectful words and actions give permission for discrimination, harassment and violence.”